Tutorial - CodeBlocks compiler

 Change that id to the exact same one in the XML file, e.g.

 This line links the c++ class to the XML code.

 Build the project again and open SynthEdit.
 You should see your module available on the 'Insert/SDK Examples/My Gain' menu."

 Check the module's information.
 Right-click Debug/About.
 You should see your module ID, SDK version and compiler version (GCC).

 You should now be able to create your own basic audio modules using the Code::Blocks IDE.
-Any questions to the SE SDK mailing list please.
+Any questions to the SE mailing list please.